This page is Archived

 5. Some ask: 'Can I give a higher meter reading now, so I'm charged for more use at the current lower rate?'
 That'd be fraud

-We get asked this one a lot – can you submit a higher meter reading ahead of a price drop, so more of your usage is charged at the lower rate?
+We get asked this one a lot – can you submit a higher meter reading ahead of a price rise, so more of your usage is charged at the lower rate?

 The short answer is no, you shouldn't do this – it's fraud.

 6. On a (non-smart) traditional electricity prepayment meter?
-Hold off topping up after 1 October to delay the new higher rates
+Top up before 1 April to delay paying the new higher rates

 With most prepayment meters – both smart meters and all gas meters – you pay the rate on the day you use energy.
 Yet with many non-smart, prepay electricity meters, you pay the rate on the day you top up.

-If you can afford to, try to delay topping up your meter after 1 October for as long as you can, as you could delay paying the new higher rates.
+If you can afford to, try to topping up as much as you can before 1 April, as you could delay paying the new higher rates – though as it's only a 1% rise on average, any gains are likely to be fairly limited this time.

 Most suppliers have said they won't look to recover the extra you should have paid before this happens (however Scottish Power told us it would).
 Though there are no guarantees with this, and firms could always change their approach.

-7. Check your Direct Debit is right under October's Price Cap rates
+7. Check your Direct Debit is right under April's Price Cap rates

 If you're heavily in credit, then before asking your supplier to lower the Direct Debit, try to get a chunk of the amount you've overpaid back.